sciarraseb/cobaltCV/README.md

 <img src="man/figures/project_name.png" width="50%" height="50%" />

-## 3) Creating a résumé
+## 3) Creating a resume

-In the `resume.Rmd` file, a résumé can be completed by using three features.
-First, information related to identification and skills can be included in the résumé by filling in the appropriate YAML header variables shown below.
+In the `resume.Rmd` file, a resume can be completed by using three features.
+First, information related to identification and skills can be included in the resume by filling in the appropriate YAML header variables shown below.

 ``` yaml